siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-common-application-vulnerabilities-a-comprehensive-guide.md

 ---

 In today's digital age, applications are the backbone of businesses and personal lives.
 However, with the increasing complexity of software, the risk of vulnerabilities also grows.
 Understanding common application vulnerabilities is crucial for organizations to protect their systems and data.
-This blog post will explore some of the most prevalent vulnerabilities, their implications, and strategies to mitigate them.
+This article will explore some of the most prevalent vulnerabilities, their implications, and strategies to mitigate them.